viola137/DistributedSystems/README.md

 ##### Lombok

 This application uses Lombok.
-In order to use Lombok [this  tool](https://projectlombok.org/setup/eclipse) has to be installed.
+In order to use Lombok in Eclipse [this  tool](https://projectlombok.org/setup/eclipse) has to be installed.